nemikor-solutions/blue-owl-core/INSTALLING_Windows.md

 ### More than one device on the same laptop

 If you need more than one device, you can start the program several times.
+But you will need to specify the communication port explicitly for each device.
 You can use the `mode` command after adding each device to know what device is on what port.

 ### Cloud Usage

-- If you are running a cloud competition, then the MQTT server is not provided by owlcms.
+If you are running a cloud competition, then the MQTT server is not provided by owlcms.
 You need to use an external broker that both owlcms and the device-hosting laptops will use.
 Refer to the MQTT instructions for owlcms.